Abortion ruling prompts variety of reactions from states

 Background: A Republican governor in 1993 signed a Maine law affirming the right to abortion before a fetus is viable.
 After that, abortion is only allowed if the life or health of the mother is at risk, or if the pregnancy is no longer viable.
 In 2019, lawmakers eliminated a physician-only rule and Mills signed it into law, allowing nurse practitioners, physician assistants and other medical professionals to perform abortions.

-Effect of Supreme Court ruling: Nothing will change in Maine.
+Effect of Supreme Court ruling: Nothing has changed in Maine.
 Any attempt to restrict abortions when lawmakers reconvene next year would face fierce pushback.
 Abortion providers, meanwhile, said there could be an influx of patients seeking abortions from states that outlaw the procedure.

 What’s next: Any major changes are unlikely unless former Gov. Paul LePage, a Republican, unseats Mills and Republicans take control of both chambers of the Legislature in November.
 LePage, a Catholic who opposes abortion rights, has said it’s up to lawmakers to address the abortion issue as they see fit.